 They also need dark hiding spots and ventilation of the place where they are kept.

 These insects are low maintenance and can be kept in a pen or other deep container.
-You may feed them the same food like crickets, including lettuce, fruits, commercial quenchers.
+You may feed them the same food as crickets, including lettuce, fruits, and commercial quenchers.
 The temperature of the room or container where you are keeping these worms must be 21-23 degrees celsius.

 You may use substrates such as oatmeal, flour, bran flakes for the mealworms; as they may eat the substrate too, it has to be something edible, as mentioned earlier.
 The tank where you have kept these worms should be filled at least 40-50% with the substrate.